andrlange/mds-test/README.md

 ### User Roles
 This demo keeps roles USER for user_one, user_two and user_three and ADMIN for postgres.

-To configure roles user relation this demo provides coonfiguration parameters for this:
+To configure roles user relation this demo provides configuration parameters for this:
 ```properties
 # Application specific configuration